-The dual battery switch, located in the starboard storage compartment on most Cruiser and Cuddy models, enables DC power to be used from one or both batteries.
+The dual battery switch enables DC power to be used from one or both batteries.
 Power to the engine and all 12 volt electrical equipment, except the automatic bilge pump, is controlled by the dual battery switch.
 The dual battery switch settings available are OFF, 1, 2, and ALL.